 - Round (more commonly 30″ and 42″)

 There are many ways to design and use these table covers in trade shows, fairs, business conventions, conferences etc. For example, in an event that does not have a lot of space available, you might want to have your table cover include your company logo and motto and have just that for your presence (excluding any print material, promotional products, etc. on the table).
 In a location where you are more free in terms of space, you might choose a table cover that aims to compliment your overall station design.

 This article is part of a series designed to help companies prepare for trade shows called All About Trade Shows.
 If you have any questions or comments please feel free to leave one below.
-In addition, Kendall Press offers many services beyond just print material to help you prepare for trade shows and similar events.
+In addition, Kendall Press offers many services beyond our printed marketing materials to help you prepare for trade shows and similar events.
 If you would like to learn more about how we can work together to ensure the best presence for your company, please email us at [email protected]